underscoreio/essential-scala/src/pages/sequencing/generics.md

 res3: String = hi
 ~~~

-The syntax `[A]` is called a **type parameter** -- it binds a name to a type.
-Wherever `A` occurs in our class definition we will substitute in the same type.
-This works in the same way that binding a name to a value (using `val`) allows us to substitute in the value wherever the name occurs.
-The only difference is that we're operating on types rather than values.
+The syntax `[A]` is called a **type parameter**.
+Type parameters work in a way analagous to method parameters.
+When we call a method with bind the method's parameter names to the values given in the method call.
+When we "invoke" a class with a generic type, but creating an instance of the class, we bind the type parameters to concrete types.
+Wherever a type parameter occurs in class we substitute in the concrete type.

 We can also add type parameters to methods, which limits the scope of the parameter to the method declaration and body: